Best free iPad apps

 According to the developer's blurb, Zen Studio is all about helping children to relax and focus, by providing a kind of finger-painting that can only exist in the digital realm.
 Frankly, we take issue with the 'children' bit, because Zen Studio has a welcoming and pleasing nature that should ensure it's a hit with every iPad user.

 You start off with a grid of triangles and a column of colored paints.
 Tap a paint to choose your color and then tap individual triangles or drag across the grid to start drawing.
 Every gesture you make is accompanied by musical notes that play over an ambient background soundtrack.
 Bar the atmosphere being knocked a touch by a loud squelch noise whenever a new paint tube is selected, the mix of drawing tool and musical instrument is intoxicating.
 When you're done, your picture can be squirted to the Photos app, ready for sharing with the world.

 This is, however, a limited freebie in some ways.
 You get eight canvases, which can be blank or based on templates.
-If you want more, you pay $1.99/£1.49 to unlock the unlimited premium version of the app.
+If you want more, you can buy an IAP to unlock the premium version of the app.
 Still, for no outlay at all, you get a good few hours of chill-out noodly fun — more, if you're happy drawing over the same canvases again and again.

 As you launch Kitchen Stories, you catch a glimpse of the app's mantra: "Anyone can cook".
 The problem is, most cooking apps (and indeed, traditional cookery books) make assumptions regarding people's abilities.

 Faced with a list of steps on a stark white page, it's easy to get halfway through a recipe, look at the stodge in front of you, reason something must have gone terribly wrong, and order a takeaway.